SMS marketing is returning into the fold as an effective way to reach customers.

 Think about your personal phone use.
 Most people will check their phones first thing in the morning.
 Additionally, they will often keep it around throughout the entire day.

 Of course, you should always apply a well-built strategy for SMS marketing campaigns to maximize your ROI.
-So, let’s dive into the different types of SMS marketing campaigns, their benefits, and associated costs!
+So, let’s dive into the different types of SMS marketing campaigns, their benefits, and their associated costs!

 What is an SMS Campaign?